-Why are some people prone to feeling detached from those around them?
+Why are some people prone to feeling alienated from those around them?
 Are you such a person yourself?
 If you are, then you have probably wondered where this feeling comes from and how to stop it.

 I always felt somehow disconnected from the people around me.
 As if there was an invisible wall between me and them.
 Like I could never reach an ultimate connection and understanding with anyone.
 Sounds familiar?
-First of all, let’s delve into the possible causes of feeling detached from people.
+First of all, let’s delve into the possible causes of feeling alienated from people.

 Brain structure and chemistry